JezShed/PiTop-Unicorn-Battery-Gauge/README.md

 **Installation steps:**

 1. If you haven't done so already, make sure you've installed the [Pimoroni Unicorn Hat libraries for Python](https://github.com/pimoroni/unicorn-hat).
+2. Please note that the Pimoroni Unicorn Hat actually uses the PWM module to generate the data stream that is fed into the chain of 64 LEDs.
+The PWM module is normally used to generate the analogue audio (from the 3.5mm jack).
+The analogue audio must be disabled for the Unicorn hat to work (especially on later releases of Rasbian).
+This is done by editing the /boot/config.txt file by typing:
+`sudo nano /boot/config.txt`
+Then make sure these lines are uncommented:
+`hdmi_force_hotplug=1`
+`hdmi_force_edid_audio=1`
+Press CTRL-X to exit and then press Y to accept the save.
+(Thank you to [@gadgetoid] for this tip)

-2. Copy 'bat.py' file to a suitable location, such as '/home/pi/Pimoroni/unicornhat'.
+3. Copy 'bat.py' file to a suitable location, such as '/home/pi/Pimoroni/unicornhat'.

-3. To make sure the program starts everytime the desktop appears, open a console and type:
+4. To make sure the program starts everytime the desktop appears, open a console and type:
 `sudo nano /etc/profile`.

-4. Scroll to the bottom of the file and add the line:
+Scroll to the bottom of the file and add the line:
 `sudo python3 /home/pi/Pimoroni/unicornhat/bat.py &`.

-5. Press CTRL-X to exit and then press Y to accept the save.
+Press CTRL-X to exit and then press Y to accept the save.

-6. Restart your Pi-Top.
+5. Restart your Pi-Top.

 **Notes:**